suborbital/docs/website/docs/how-to/se2-go.md

 )

 func client() *se2.Client {
-    token, _ := os.LookupEnv("SCC_ENV_TOKEN")
+    token, _ := os.LookupEnv("SE2_ENV_TOKEN")
     client, _ := se2.NewClient(se2.LocalConfig(), token)

     return client
 }
 ```

-## Build and run a extension
+## Build and run a plugin

 We can now integrate SE2 into an application. `se2-go` has access to all of SE2's APIs.
-It can run builds, list existing extensions, run tests, and execute extensions.
+It can run builds, list existing plugins, run tests, and execute plugins.

 Behind the scenes, `se2-go` manages authentication, so you don't have to worry about setting the right HTTP headers when interacting with the SE2 API.